jhonatasrm/toolbar-weather/README.md

 * Shows the temperature in the Toolbar
 * Shows icon according to weather
 * Time to refresh the weather data (minutes)
+* Translated in 3 locales including English, French and Português (do Brasil)

 ## How to test this extension